nahumck/nahumck.me/posts/2015/12/my-year-in-music-2015.md

 #### 2\.
 Muse - _Drones_

 The power trio that is Muse gets back to their rock roots with _Drones_.
-This continues their concept album tradition of the last few releases.[\[2\]](#fn-2 "see footnote") But unlike their last two albums, this album hits harder and has resonated with me much more.
+This continues their concept album tradition of the last few releases.[^2] But unlike their last two albums, this album hits harder and has resonated with me much more.

 I think one of the most relatable aspects of this for me is wrestling the feeling of being a human drone.
 Working a nine-to-five can make you feel that way, and it’s important to break free.
 Every time I hear this album, it reminds me to keep doing things to not fall into that mode.